haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

-    tmr <- runAction "importLens" state $ use TypeCheck nfp -- We also need a GHC session with all the dependencies hsc <- runAction "importLens" state $ use GhcSessionDeps nfp -- Use the GHC api to extract the "minimal" imports (imports, mbMinImports) <- extractMinimalImports hsc tmr
+    tmr <- runAction "importLens" state $ use TypeCheck nfp -- We also need a GHC session with all the dependencies hsc <- runAction "importLens" state $ use GhcSessionDeps nfp -- Use the GHC API to extract the "minimal" imports (imports, mbMinImports) <- extractMinimalImports hsc tmr

     case mbMinImports of